ebeltz/github-professional-readme-generator/Develop/README.md

   * [Questions](#questions)

   ## Installation
-  Download or clone the code from the repo.
-After that, follow the instructions and questions in the terminal
+  Download or clone the code and then follow the prompts in the terminal to get the README to generate

   ## Usage
-  To generate a professional README file
+  To generate professional READMEs

   ## License
   This project is license under MIT.

   ## Contributing
-  It's open to anyone
+  It is open to anyone

   ## Tests
   node index.js